IOM Prepared to Support on Mobility Aspects of Coronavirus Outbreak

 “Information is key, and this means continuing to share timely and accurate information, based on sound public health principles, is critical,” stressed Dr. Nenette Motus, IOM’s Regional Director for Asia-Pacific.
 “It is important that we work together to prevent the undue stigmatization of international travelers.”

-For more information please contact Yasmina Guerda at IOM Geneva Tel. +41 79 363 17 99 – Email.
-This email address is being protected from spambots.
+For more information please contact at IOM HQ, Leonard Doyle, Tel: +41 79 285 71 23, Email: This email address is being protected from spambots.
+You need JavaScript enabled to view it. or Paul Dillon, Tel +41796369874, Email This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 Read more https://www.iom.int/news/iom-prepared-support-mobility-aspects-coronavirus-outbreak